Q: I heard from my friend that clear cache will free up some space on my Mac but I don’t know how. Can you help? Thanks!

-If you are searching online for the different ways of clearing cache on Mac well you are on the right page.
+A: If you are searching online for the different ways on how to clear cache on Mac with Mac Terminal well you are on the right page.

-Today I will give you the complete guides on how to get the most out from your Mac.
+Today I will give you the complete guides on how to delete cache on Mac and get the most out from your Mac, especially you can free try an auto tool to remove caches in just a few clicks.
 Read along!

-However, you can start clearing cache on Mac if you follow the step by step guide religiously.
+Is it safe to clear the cache on Mac?
+Yes.
+Caches help you smoothly browse websites and run your apps.
+What happens if you clear cache?
+Well, it just deletes some basic information and can be recreated again if the system needs these caches.
+So it's safe to clear the cache on Mac normally.
+You can start clearing the cache on Mac if you follow the step by step guide religiously.
 Make sure are get yourself familiarized with the system folders before you head on and start deleting caches.

-There are 2 main methods on clearing cache on Mac, the first is to do it manually if you have quite a background and secondly, by using a program to automatically do the task for you.
+Should I clear cache on Mac?
+Most of the applications stored by caches are relatively smaller but piles up later on and accumulating space.
+So you need to clear cache on Mac to free up space.
+There are 2 main methods to do that, the first is to do it manually if you have quite a background and secondly, by using a program to automatically and safely do the task for you.

-We will give you the full steps on clearing cache on Mac manually and by using a program.
+How do I clear my cache and cookies on Mac manually?
+We will give you the full steps on how to clear cache on Mac manually.
 First we will guide you on how to delete User cache.

 Follow these steps to remove User Cache: